 - 1. Take at least 3 hikes into the woods to study trees, other forest plants, and wildlife. - 2.
 Do 5 or more options from those listed on pages 26 and 27.
 Take 1 each from A and D, and the others from any group. - 3.
 Show and tell how to do or make something related to this project.
 Refer to page 28. - 4.
 Collect, press, and mount foliage and seed or flowers of 10 forest plants including 5 or more trees.
 If you are continuing this project, collect 10 or more additional plants. - 5.
-Complete this project book and the 4-H Forester Report page that you got with it.
-Give the report to your club leader, or send it to your County 4-H Extension Agent at the end of the club year.
+Complete this project book and fill out a 4-H completion card when your project work is done.
+Give the card to your club leader, or send it to your County 4-H Extension Agent.